pmatos/fezinator/README.md

 # Fezinator

-A framework for extracting and analyzing assembly code blocks from x86-64 ELF binaries.
+A framework for extracting and analyzing assembly code blocks from ELF and PE binaries.

 ## Overview

-Fezinator is a Rust-based command-line tool that provides a git-like interface for extracting random assembly code blocks from x86-64 ELF binaries.
+Fezinator is a Rust-based command-line tool that provides a git-like interface for extracting random assembly code blocks from ELF (Linux) and PE (Windows) binaries.
 It stores extracted data in an SQLite database for analysis and research purposes.

 ## Features

-- **Binary Analysis**: Parses x86-64 ELF binaries and extracts metadata
+- **Multi-Format Support**: Supports both ELF (Linux) and PE (Windows) binary formats
+- **Architecture Support**: Works with x86, x86_64, ARM, and AArch64 architectures
-- **Random Extraction**: Selects random code blocks from the `.text` section
+- **Random Extraction**: Selects random code blocks from executable sections
 - **Smart Storage**: SQLite database with deduplication and metadata tracking
+- **Format Detection**: Automatically detects binary format and rejects unsupported types
 - **Git-like CLI**: Familiar command structure with subcommands
 - **Comprehensive Testing**: Unit and integration tests ensure reliability
 - **Quality Assurance**: Built-in security scanning and code quality tools